fdevillard/pcml-cheatsheet/README.md

 PCML Cheat Sheet
 ================

 Fork of https://github.com/Denwid/pcml-cheatsheet.
-Thank Denwid for your work !
+Thank Denwid and other contributors for your work !

 This is a collaborative cheat sheet for the EPFL (http://epfl.ch/) class "Pattern recognition and machine learning".
 It will be exactly two pages in the end to take with you to the exam.